Fred-Vatin/run-yt-dlp-from-browser/README.md

 # Run yt-dlp commands from browser

-**This tool will allow you to download any video or music from your browser in one click using yt-dlp.**
+**This PC tool will allow you to download any video or music from your browser in one click using yt-dlp.**

 This project contains a userscript (`user script/ytdl.user.js`) that allows you to run yt-dlp directly from your browser using [Tampermonkey](https://www.tampermonkey.net/) or other extensions for userscripts.